Chris Gardner: Marriage and struggles

 The stockbroker in the red Ferrari was a man named Bob Bridges.
 He met with Gardner and gave him an introduction to the world of finance.
 Bridges organized meetings between Gardner and branch managers at the major stock brokerage firms that offered training programs—such as Merrill Lynch, Paine Webber, E.F.
 Hutton, Dean Witter Reynolds, and Smith Barney.
 For the following two months, Gardner canceled or postponed his sales appointments, and his car amassed parking tickets while he met with managers.

 It appeared that Gardner got his "break" when he was accepted into a training program at E.F.
 Hutton.
 He subsequently quit his sales job so that he could dedicate his time exclusively to training as a stockbroker.
 Then he appeared at the office ready to work, only to discover that his hiring manager had been fired the week before.
 To make matters worse, Gardner's relationship with Jackie was falling apart.
 According to Gardner, the police witnessed an incident in which Jackie was running away with Chris Jr. and Gardner attempted to take the child back, but in the process swung Jackie into the garden bushes, which resulted in her being scratched.
 Gardner was apprehended initially for this incident, but an identity check on his car license plate led them to detain him for non-payment of parking fines.
-He was taken to jail and a judge ordered that he stay there, for ten days, as punishment for being unable to pay $1,200 in parking tickets.
+He was taken to jail and a judge ordered that he stay there, for ten days, as punishment for being unable to pay $1,200.00 in parking tickets.
 Jackie then took Chris Jr. away to live with her on the East Coast, but she eventually decided not to press charges over the incident.

 Gardner returned home from jail to find his apartment empty.
 With no experience, no college education, virtually no connections, and with the same casual outfit he had been wearing on the day he was taken into custody, Gardner gained a position in Dean Witter Reynolds' stock brokerage training program.
-However, this offered no salary; apart from selling medical equipment that brought in 300–400 dollars a month in the early 1980s, and with no savings, he was unable to meet his living expenses.
+However, this offered no salary; apart from selling medical equipment that brought between $300.00 to $400.00 a month in the early 1980s, and with no savings, he was unable to meet his living expenses.